 Lunch - Anansi Charter School contracts with Inspire to provide daily school lunches to students who wish to participate in the lunch program.
-Lunches are free to all students for the 2023-2024 school year.
+Lunches are free to all students for the 2024-2025 school year.
 School lunch menus are sent home at the beginning of each month.

-We encourage you to pay attention to the menu and communicate with your child(ren) regarding their likes and dislikes on the lunch menu.
-Lunch is a valuable meal and it is important that your child consume this mid-day nutritional boost.
-If he/she does not like what is on the menu, please pack your child a nutritious lunch for that day.
+We encourage you to pay attention to the menu and communicate with your student(s) regarding their likes and dislikes on the Inspire menu.
+Lunch is a valuable meal and it is important that your student consume this mid-day nutritional boost.
+If he/she does not like what is on the Inspire menu, please pack your student a nutritious lunch for that day.